robertugo2/AppDaemonLightController/README.md

           double: "left_double"
           hold: "left_hold"
     # Define additional time bounds for cold scene.
-    # If not defined, cold/warm scene will be selected based on sun position only.
+    # If not defined, default values below will be used
     cold_scene_time:
         start: "07:00:00"
         end: "19:00:00"
+    # If you want to automatically change the light color on time boundaries defined upper,
+    # then set following flag:
+    auto_color_temp_change: True
+    # Define time bounds for warm scene, if you want to have default dimmed scene instead of warn on defined time boundaries.
+    # No auto transition happens here.
+    warm_scene_time:
+        start: "05:00:00"
+        end: "22:00:00"
     # Define z2m motion sensors to define auto on function and timeout function
     motion_sensors:
         - name: occupancy_1